AmrAtefAmer/Heart-Disease-Predictor/README.md

   - Flask-WTF -WTForms -joblib

 # How to use project
--First u need to install anaconda, visual studio code and all libraries above -then start with running ipynb file then run py file -install git -go to heroku website and follow instructions
+  - First u need to install anaconda, visual studio code and all libraries above
+  - then start with running ipynb file then run py file
+  - install git
+  - go to heroku website and follow instructions